 This morning, you will be transferred to Bagan’s jetty to take a local boat downstream the Irrawaddy River to Salay, a satellite town of Old Bagan during the 12th and 13th centuries.
 In the early 20th century, the town is one of the most important ports of oil distribution industry on the Irrawaddy river.
 The industry, however, has moved upstream to the town of Kyauk.
 Kalay now is a sleepy town, full of colonial charm.

 We then head to the traditional Burmese village of Magyeekan.
-It takes about 10 minutes to drive from Salay to this village.
-Upon arrival, we take a stroll along the dusty paths, observe the villager’s daily activities and learn about their lives.
+It takes about 10 minutes to drive from Salay to the village.
+Upon arrival, stroll along the dusty paths, observe the villager’s daily activities and learn about their lives.

 Your tonight’s accommodation is a traditional guesthouse which is built in traditional style with western toilets and a shower, ensuring a comfortable stay.
 A traditional Burmese meal will be served for your dinner.

 Overnight in Magyeekan village.

 In the morning, take a soft stroll through the village to enjoy the peaceful atmosphere of this charming village.
 To avoid the heat in the noon, the villagers start their works from the early morning.
 It is a great time to get a feel for authentic local life in this remote area

 Afterward, you will be transferred back to Bagan.
 The drive takes approximately 01 hour.